kredar/kredar.github.io/_posts/2023-09-09-AI-primer-for-pm-part2.md

 ---
-title: "The Future-Ready PM: Navigating AI and ML in Product Management - Part 2"
+title: "The Future-Ready PM: Navigating AI and ML as a Product Manager - Part 2"
 excerpt: "Learn how to navigate critical issues like bias, black-box algorithms, and data security, while setting up for ongoing success through continuous evaluation."
 tags:
   - AI